Customer Login

 Fly Reels

 We recommend the RIO and Airflo Skagit style lines with a sink tip that is suitable for the water being fished.
-Again, a huge number of options are out there for sink tips: MOW, IMOW T-10, T-11, T-14, T-17, type 3, type 6 and type 8.
+Again, a huge number of options is out there for sink tips: MOW, IMOW T-10, T-11, T-14, T-17, type 3, type 6 and type 8.
 Sink tip selection will depend on water conditions or runs being fished.

 We want to be close to the bottom with our fly but not so close that we are snagging on the bottom every cast.
 Snagging on the bottom can lead to an expensive fly and sink tip day and low fish-catching.
 Ideally the fly is within a couple feet of the bottom as the fish are always looking up and will react and chase a swung or retrieved fly better if they can see it.
 It's very rare to watch a Chinook salmon nosing through the rocks on the bottom looking for a fly to eat.
 Not all water is “fly” water.
 We want to try and target spots that are under ten feet in depth as this will make it easier to present our offering in the "bite zone".